porres/pd-cyclone/README.md

 -------

-Copyright © 2003-2021 - Krzysztof Czaja, Hans-Christoph Steiner, Fred Jan Kraan, Alexandre Porres, Derek Kwan, Matt Barber and others.
+Copyright © 2003-2023 - Krzysztof Czaja, Hans-Christoph Steiner, Fred Jan Kraan, Alexandre Porres, Derek Kwan, Matt Barber and others.

 This work is free.
 You can redistribute it and/or modify it under the terms of the BSD-3-Clause (aka Revised BSD License).
 See License.txt <https://github.com/porres/pd-cyclone/blob/cyclone0.4/LICENSE.txt> and <https://opensource.org/licenses/BSD-3-Clause> for more details.

 -------

-Current Release: Cyclone 0.7-1(this release needs at least Pd Vanilla 0.53-2)
+Current Release: Cyclone 0.8-0 (this release needs at least Pd Vanilla 0.54-0)

-Released xxxx xxth 202x
+Released October 22nd 2023

 Find Cyclone's latest releases at: https://github.com/porres/pd-cyclone/releases or directly via Pd's external manager (Help => Find Externals).
 Please report bugs at https://github.com/porres/pd-cyclone/issues.

 -------
 ### About Cyclone:

-Cyclone 0.7-1 needs at least Pd Vanilla 0.53-2.
+Cyclone 0.8-0 needs at least Pd Vanilla 0.54-0.

 Outdated versions of cyclone (0.1) are available in the long abandoned Pd-extended distribution (which no one should be using now in the 2020's) as well as in Pd-l2ork and Purr Data - both originally based on Pd-Extended but ported to nw.js (0.1 versions of cyclone here were not fully ported to nw.js at the time of this writing).